sovity/edc-ce/docs/Backend/Management-API/httpdata-pull-parameterized.md

 To access the dataset, query the Provider's EDC catalog and identify the required asset.
 Extract the following details:
 - `dcat:dataset.{asset}.odrl:hasPolicy.@id` - The data offer ID, later to be used for `{{data-offer-id}}`
 - `dcat:dataset.{asset}.odrl:hasPolicy.odrl:permission` - The policies, in this case permissions, needed to start the negotiation, later used for `{{permissions}}`
+- all JSON-LD context of the response, which must be inserted into the future JSON-LD context of the next call, otherwise, namespaces of the provider policy will not be resolved correctly `{{provider-context}}`, however, the vocabulary vocab does not need to be copied

 ##### Step 2: Negotiating the EDR